MPX-RESPONSE

 EPOXI

-Phase III multi-country randomized, placebo-controlled, double-blinded trial to evaluate the safety and efficacy of Tecovirimat SIGA for the treatment of adult patients with mpox disease.
+A phase III multi-country randomized, placebo-controlled, double-blinded trial to evaluate the safety and efficacy of tecovirimat (SIGA) for the treatment of adult patients with mpox disease.

 Coordinated by Ecraid and with UMCU as scientific sponsor